Perfect competition: what it is and examples of its work

 Perfect Competition in Economics

-According to the theoretical framework, perfect competition exists when all businesses sell the same goods, market share has no bearing on prices, companies can enter or quit the market without any obstacles, consumers have perfect or complete information, and businesses cannot set prices.
-It is a market that is solely influenced by market forces, in other words.
-It is opposed to imperfect competition, which more accurately reflects the nature of the market at the time.
+According to economic theory, perfect competition exists when all businesses sell identical goods, prices are determined solely by market forces, companies can freely enter or exit the market, consumers have perfect information, and businesses cannot set prices.
+This ideal market structure contrasts with imperfect competition, which better reflects the reality of most markets.

 Difference Between Perfect Competition and Imperfect Competition